-Escapement is then randomly divided across a set number of populations, n, by randomly drawing proportions, ϕj,p, of origin group j in each poplulation p using a dirichlet PDF.
-The dirichlet function is parameterized from a vector, ηj, containing 1’s and 0’s designating populations with origin j fish returning. ηj originates from a bernoulli PDF and the proportion of populations with each origin, τj.
+Escapement of each origin is then randomly divided across a set number of populations, n, by randomly drawing proportions, ϕj,p, of origin group j in each population p using a Dirichlet PDF.
+The Dirichlet function is parameterized from a vector, ηj, containing 1’s and 0’s designating populations with origin j fish returning. ηj originates from a Bernoulli PDF and the proportion of populations with each origin, τj.
 Wild fish are assumed to be in all populations; τw=1.0.
 The product of sampled population proportions ϕj,p and fixed Nj yields a random variable of abundance for each origin in each population, Nj,p.
 Summing across origin abundances then gives a random total population abundance, Np, crossing the dam.